annayqho/TheCannon/docs/source/lamost_tutorial.rst

 Tutorial with LAMOST DR2 Spectra
 *********************************

+Today we're going to use The Cannon to transfer labels from APOGEE to LAMOST.
+More specifically, we're going to model LAMOST spectra as a function of five labels from APOGEE DR12 (the 12th data release): effective temperature T_eff, surface gravity logg, metallicity [Fe/H], alpha enhancement [alpha/Fe], and K-band extinction A_k.
+This will enable us to determine APOGEE-scale labels from any new LAMOST spectrum (provided that it falls within the range of the training set).

+In total, there are 11,057 objects measured in common between APOGEE and LAMOST.
+For the cross-calibration paper (transferring labels to the full set of 450,000 objects) I used 9594 of these objects, since there were problems (flags, etc) with some of the data.
+Today, to keep things simple (and fast) we're going to use the highest SNR subset of the LAMOST spectra.
+I applied a signal to noise cut of SNR > 100, which left 1936 objects.

+We're also going to take some more time today to examine the leading coefficients of each of the five labels, to see whether they are astrophysically sensible.

+If you're interested in the full application, see the ``paper_``:

 To run this example, download the folder ``lamost_spectra`` by clicking :download:`here <lamost_spectra.zip>` and unzip it using the command